umarfarook882/PyNessus_Generate_Activation_Code/README.md

 # Nessus-Home-Activation-Key-Generation

-Nessus Home Activation Key Generation without visiting a Nessus website by python script NessusReg.py/TempMailServer.py:
+Nessus Home Activation Key Generation without visiting a Nessus website by python script

+NessusReg.py/TempMailServer.py:
 Usage:

-Run Nessusreg.py script to register a new Nessus account to recieve activation code to ur mail.
+Run Nessusreg.py script to register a new Nessus account to receive activation code to ur mail.

 Enter ur first name and last name,then i know u need a mail id to receive so i create a TempMailServer.py script to get a temporary mail service to recieve a nessus activation code.